tpham20908/react-phone-store/README.md

-Phone store: React app with Paypal payment
+Phone store: create-react-app with react-paypal-express-checkout